counter free hit invisible

 linux live usb creator

-The Linux Live USB Creator is an excellent tool which is used to install various Linux compilations, distributions and versions to a USB Flash Drive.
+The Linux Live USB Creator is an excellent tool that is used to install various Linux compilations, distributions, and versions to a USB Flash Drive.

 Lili USB Creator can install a Portable Virtualbox on it.
 Then, you can either boot the Linux installation from inside Windows emulated using Virtualbox on USB or Boot from USB natively.